 The transition from parenting a child to parenting a teenager is a huge one.
 The time and energy involved is not quite at the same level.
-During your toddler’s early years, prime focus was on feeding, bathing, and comforting the baby.
+During your toddler’s early years, prime focus was on feeding, bathing, buying new baby girl clothes and comforting the baby.
 After attaining teenage, children become more independent, yet require practical guidance and active involvement of parents in their day-to-day activities.

 As the child grows, it is common for you as a parent to enroll them in many extra-curricular activities, or the child himself or herself could be interested in other arenas of excellence, along with the school curriculum.
 Hence, you require being the on-your-toe driver cum parent cum friend.
 Besides, you could also have a range of activities and work lined up for yourself.
 Managing all these areas without frustration and tiring out, requires a healthy and agile parent.